MMCM51/MMCM51/README.md

-- 👋 Hi, I’m @MMCM51, 3rd year maths at Trinity, Cambridge
+- 👋 Hi, I’m @MMCM51, graduate in mathematics from Trinity College, Cambridge
-- 👀 I’m interested in AI, finance and algotrading
+- 👀 I’m interested in AI, markets, quantitative methods, time-series analysis, and GenAI business ideas
-- 🌱 I’m currently learning time-series analysis, statistical methods, and AI
-- 💞️ I’m looking to collaborate on financial markets' prediction and analysis projects
+- 💞️ I’m looking to collaborate on market prediction and GenAI
-- 📫 How to reach me: 07508165171
+- 📫 Phone: 07508165171   Email: mingchuanprojects@gmail.com

 <!---
 MMCM51/MMCM51 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.